Trialling new ways to save energy

 Of course, it’s easier to deny yourself heat but harder when you have children.

-Luckily, my three-year-old is always much warmer than me and wanders about in a t-shirt most of the time.
+Luckily, my son is always much warmer than me and wanders about in a t-shirt most of the time.

-Typically, cooking accounts for 13.8% of electricity use in homes, while on average freezing and cooling food makes up another 16.8%, according to the Energy Saving Trust.
+On average, cooking accounts for 13.8% of electricity use in homes, according to the Energy Saving Trust.

 My friend Becca swears by her slow cooker and the time it saves her, as well as the low energy usage, so I decided to get one.

 Slow cookers are designed to use the equivalent amount of energy to a light bulb or about 100 watts an hour versus 2,000 for a standard electric oven.
-Mine was a 163 watt.
+Mine was a 163-watt slow cooker.

 I made a beef-in-beer stew, putting it on a medium setting, and left it to cook for seven hours – slightly longer than anticipated as my husband was late.

-The stew was delicious – the flavours come through much stronger than with a conventional oven.
+The stew was delicious, and the flavours came through much stronger than with a conventional oven.

 Just be careful not to add too much liquid as it doesn’t evaporate.

-According to our Owl energy monitor, the slow cooker used 0.3 Kwh, costing us just 3.3p an hour.
+According to our Owl energy monitor, the slow cooker used 0.3 kWh, costing us 8p an hour.
+So over seven hours, it cost us just 58p, or 2.1 kWh, to cook dinner.

 Usage versus a fan oven

-As a comparison, I measured the output for our conventional electric fan oven.
+As a comparison, I measured the output of our conventional electric fan oven.
+This used 2.1 kWh and cost us 58p an hour.

-And although the stew would only take about two and a half hours in our oven, it will still cost us 55p – more than twice as much as with the slow cooker.
+And although the stew would only take about two and a half hours in our oven, it still cost us £1.45 – more than twice as much as with the slow cooker.

-As such, if used every day, it would pay for itself in three and a half months.
+As such, if used every day, it would pay for itself in a month and a half.

 Developed by South African entrepreneur Sarah Collins, this portable slow cooker uses the residual heat in a pot to cook soups and stews.

-My friend Vicky kindly lent me hers – they retail for £40 to £50.
+My friend Vicky kindly lent me hers – they retail for £40-£50.

 What’s more, we had used no energy at all in simmering it.

-If you used a medium-sized one priced at £45 every day, it would pay for itself in three months.
+If you used a medium-sized one priced at £45 every day, it would soon pay for itself.

-It just goes to show that saving energy around the home needn’t be a hassle or involve too much expense, and there are some easy wins that can be achieved.
+It just goes to show that while saving money around the home can be difficult at the moment, there are some easy wins that can be achieved.

 Lighting typically accounts for 15% of a household electricity bill, so it’s well worth trying to get the costs down.

-Using the Owl energy monitor, I found that having all our lounge lights on costs us 6p an hour and uses 0.58 kilowatts an hour.
+Using our Owl energy monitor, I found that having all our lounge lights on costs us 16p an hour and uses 0.58 kilowatts an hour.

-Over the course of a week, the saved energy (84p) could pay for three and a half slow cooker-made meals and would amount to £44 over a year.
+Over the course of a week, the saved energy would amount to £2.24 over a week and £116.48 over a year – not an insubstantial amount of money.

 The only downside was locating any mislaid popcorn in the dark – no problem for the dog!